-Constructivism as it applies to learning and teaching is often grouped with student-centered learning, discovery learning, projectbased learning, and other "progressive" approaches to education.
+'Constructivism' as it applies to learning and teaching is often grouped with 'student-centered learning,' discovery learning,' 'project-based learning,' and other 'progressive' approaches to education.
 However, while constructivism is compatible with any of these, it is not the same, but rather a learning theory that may or may not underpin any of them.
-In this article, constructivism will be presented as both a learning theory, a theory about how learning happens, and an epistemology, a theory of what can be learned or known.
+In this article, constructivism will be presented as both a learning theory and an epistemology, a theory of what can be known.
 We begin with a brief account of its appearance in philosophy and its role in recent general education before looking in more depth at its appropriateness to accounts of language learning/acquisition.
-The argument is that constructivism is currently our effective though unacknowledged learning theory, the only one that fits with the facts we know about the world and its makeup, and that acknowledging this is of particular importance in applied linguistics and language acquisition research.
+The argument is that constructivism is currently our effective though unacknowledged learning theory, the only one that fits with the facts we know about the world and its make-up, and that acknowledging this is of particular importance in applied linguistics and language acquisition research.